 A meeting with representatives of the transitional institutions (from the President’s Office, Government, Transitional Parliament, Constitutional Court, Electoral Authority and the High Communication Council) was also later organised to create space for dialogue as well as to develop a common view of the roadmap for transition.
 HD supported the work of the Bangui Forum’s Preparatory Commission, the Technical Organisational Committee, and the Presidium, to ensure an inclusive participation to the Forum, establish an agenda based on the outcomes of the popular consultations.
 It also contributed to the drafting of the Republican Pact and witnessed the signing of the DDR agreement between the transitional Government and nine armed groups.

-As a follow-up to the Bangui Forum, HD held a series of dialogues at national and sub-national level with civil society, the media, African diplomats, armed groups, national experts and Muslim community leaders, on issues such as the reform of the national constitution later approved in a referendum, DDRR, pastoralism as a source of tension, the electoral calendar, as well as transitional justice needs and expectations.
+As a follow-up to the Bangui Forum, HD held a series of dialogues at national and sub-national level with civil society, the media, African diplomats, armed groups, national experts and Muslim community leaders, on issues such as the reform of the national constitution that was later approved in a referendum, DDRR, pastoralism as a source of tension, the electoral calendar, as well as transitional justice needs and expectations.
 HD also provided technical support and capacity-building sessions to members of the committee set up to monitor implementation of the Bangui National Forum.
-It made recommendations and translated the Republican Pact into Sango, the local language, for effective dissemination.
+It made recommendations and translated the Republican Pact and the DDRR Agreement into Sango, the local language, for effective dissemination.